Around evaluations of biset functors: Around highest-weight structure

-We recall the \emph{famous} Theorem of Peter Webb about the Highest-weight structure of the category of biset functors. \begin{theo}[Webb] Let $\D$ be an admissible category in the sense of Definition $4.1.3$ of \cite{bouc_biset}.
+We recall the \emph{famous Theorem} of Peter Webb about the Highest-weight structure of the category of biset functors. \begin{theo}[Webb] Let $\D$ be an admissible category.
 Let $k$ be a field such that $\mathrm{char}(k) \nmid |\Out(H)|$ for every $H\in \D$.
 If $\D$ has only finitely many isomorphism classes of objects, then the category $\FDk$ is a highest-weight category. \end{theo} \begin{proof} This is a reformulation of Theorem $7.2$ of \cite{webb_strat2}.
 The standard objects are given by the functors $\Delta_{H,V}$ where $S_{H,V}$ is a simple functor of $\D$.
 Our context is slightly more general than the one of Webb.
-Indeed, his theorem is stated in terms of globally defined Mackey functors.
-These correspond to some particular admissible biset categories.
+Indeed, his theorem is stated in terms of \emph{globally defined Mackey functors}.
+They correspond to some particular admissible biset categories.
 Nevertheless, it is straightforward to check that his result can be extended to our more general situation.
-Moreover, one can avoid the counting arguments of Theorem $6.3$ of \cite{webb_strat2} by a systematic use of this functorial definition of the standard objects. \end{proof} The representation theory of quasi-hereditary algebra is philosophically close to the representation theory of semi-simple Lie algebras.
+Moreover, one can avoid the counting arguments of Theorem $6.3$ of \cite{webb_strat2} by a systematic use of this functorial definition of the standard objects. \end{proof} The representation theory of quasi-hereditary algebras is philosophically close to the representation theory of semi-simple Lie algebras.
 One very important feature of semi-simple Lie algebra is the existence of so-called Borel subalgebras.
 This notion has been generalized to arbitrary quasi-hereditary algebras by K{\"o}nig in \cite{konig_borel} and seems to be very important in recent development of the theory.
 The key result, which is highly non trivial, is that for every quasi-hereditary algebra $A$, there is an algebra $A'$ that is Morita equivalent to $A$ such that $A'$ has an exact Borel subalgebra (See Corollary $1.3$ of \cite{kko_borel}).
 In the rest of the section, we describe the category of modules over an exact Borel subalgebra of the biset functor category. \begin{de}[Definition 2.2 of \cite{kko_borel}] Let $(A,\leqslant)$ be a quasi-hereditary algebra with $n$ simple modules.
 Then, a subalgebra $B\subseteq A$ is called an exact Borel subalgebra if: \begin{enumerate} \item The algebra $B$ has also $n$ simple modules denoted by $L_{B}(i)$ for $i\in \{1,\cdots,n\}$, and $(B,\leqslant)$ is a quasi-hereditary algebra with \emph{simple} standard modules. \item The induction functor $A\otimes_{B}-$ is exact. \item There is an isomorphism $A\otimes_{B} L_{B}(i) \cong \Delta_{A}(i)$.
-Here $\Delta_{A}(i)$ denotes the standard module with weight $i$ of $A$. \end{enumerate} \end{de} Note that the second point of the definition is nothing but an analogue of the PBW-Theorem.
-The category of biset functors is equivalent to a category of modules over an algebra $A$(without $1$ in general).
-But, in this paper we are more interested by the category of biset functors and not very interested by the choice of an underline algebra.
-So, if there is a subcategory of $\FDk$ which is equivalent to the category of modules over an exact Borel subalgebra of $A$, I will \emph{abusively} say that this category is an \emph{exact Borel subcategory.} If $\D$ is a replete biset category, we denote by $\D_{0}$ the following admissible biset category.
-The object of $\D_{0}$ are the object of $\D$.
-Now, if $H$ and $K$ are two groups of $\D$, then $\Hom_{\D_0}(H,K)$ is given by the left-free double Burnside algebra.
-That is, we have forgotten the inflation in the five elementary bisets.
-The biset functors over $\D_0$ are sometimes called \emph{deflation functors.} \begin{lemma} Let $\D$ be a replete biset category and let $\D_0$ as above.
-Let $H\in D$ and $F\in \FDk$.
-We write $\Res^{\D}_{\D_0}$ the forgetful functor from $\FDk$ to $\mathcal{F}_{\D_0,k}$.
-Then, we have an isomorphism, natural in $F$, of $k\Out(H)$-module
+Here $\Delta_{A}(i)$ denotes the standard module with weight $i$ of $A$. \end{enumerate} \end{de}